Quantum trajectories and reduced dynamics in time-correlated environments: Quantum dynamics

 The average Liouville equation associated with this dynamics reads

-Here we do not find a Lindblad-form dissipator term.
-The only term in addition to the closed-system Liouvillian is the correlation term we observed in \cref{eq:nM-QME_OUdriven}, albeit with opposite sign.
+As can be noted, here, we do not find any Lindblad-form dissipator.
+The only term in addition to the Hamiltonian contribution is the correlation term already observed in \cref{eq:nM-QME_OUdriven}, albeit with opposite sign.

-We can now identify a correspondence between components of the correlation function and terms of the dissipator in the map of the mean dynamics.
-The average of the SSE with white noise potential, purely $\delta$-correlated, leads to Lindblad dissipators, \cref{eq:lindblad}.
-The $X_\mathrm{OU}$ process is exponentially correlated, \cref{eq:cov_X}, and the dissipator is a single term that explicitly depends on the correlation with the environment, \cref{eq:qme_Xou}.
-The QME obtained as the average of the SSE driven by $\Upsilon_\mathrm{OU}$ colored noise, the correlation of which has both components, \cref{eq:cov_Y}, presents both the Lindblad dissipator and a correction accounting for the environment memory, \cref{eq:nM-QME_OUdriven}.
+We can now identify a correspondence between components of the environment correlation function and terms of the dissipator in the mean dynamics.
+The ensemble average of the SSE with a white-noise potential, which is strictly $\delta$-correlated, yields Lindblad-type dissipators, \cref{eq:lindblad}.
+In contrast, employing the exponentially correlated $X_\mathrm{OU}$ process results in a dissipator containing a single term that explicitly reflects the system–environment correlation, \cref{eq:qme_Xou}.
+Finally, the QME obtained by averaging the SSE driven by the colored noise $\Upsilon_\mathrm{OU}$, whose correlation function includes both delta and exponential correlations, \cref{eq:cov_Y}, features a Lindblad dissipator together with an additional term that captures environment memory effects, \cref{eq:nM-QME_OUdriven}.